strimzi/proposals/039-user-operator-custom-filter-for-labels-.md

 ## Compatibility

 This proposal does not change any of the existing CRDs or the Kubernetes secrets that are being created.
-The user only needs to modify Kafka's custom resource to use such a feature.
+The user only needs to modify either User Operator deployment in the case of a standalone approach or Kafka's custom resource to use such a feature.

 ## Rejected alternatives